samthor/tiddlycsv/README.md

 tiddlycsv is a small, streaming CSV parser.
-It's about ~1kb, has zero dependencies, and is tree-shakable.
+It's about ~1.3kb, has zero dependencies, and is tree-shakable.

 Doesn't care about headers, keyed rows, anything but strings.
 Just supports the CSV spec including multi-line and quoted strings.
+Supports `\r\n` as well as `\n`.

 ## Usage